|Guided tours:||self guided|

 Please check rates and details directly with the companies in question if you need more recent info.

 Tis is a steep valley, not the ravine type of gorge, and it is wide enough for a road.
 A highway is built through the whole length of the gorge.
 But this required most of the space in the gorge, and so there are very few possibilities to stop and park.
 At the lower end there are parking lots for the show caves, which are located right at the lower entrance to the gorge.
-We recommend to walk the gorge starting from the caves, between one and two hours are enough to explore the most impressive corners of the gorge and have a look into some caves along the road.
+We recommend walking the gorge starting from the caves, between one and two hours are enough to explore the most impressive corners of the gorge and have a look into some caves along the road.
 Take a torch with you for the caves.